google/skylark/doc/spec.md

 applied to sets.
 The right operand of the `|` operator may be any iterable value.
 The binary `in` operator performs a set membership test when its right operand is a set.

+The binary `^` operator performs symmetric difference of two sets.

 Sets are instantiated by calling the built-in `set` function, which returns a set containing all the elements of its optional argument,